swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-for-protocols-with-fixed-associated-types.md

 The current design is quite problematic - as discussed in the [Motivation](#motivation) section.
 Not to mention, it seems like an abnormality in the generics and exitentials system.
 There has, also, been [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) asking why this feature isn’t yet implemented - or outright proposing it.
 Fixing this ‘issue’ will strengthen the foundation of the generics systems to allow for [more and exciting future additions](https://forums.swift.org/t/improving-the-ui-of-generics/22814)

-### Disallow Constraining an Associated Type with the Protocol's Existential
+### Disallow Constraining an Associated Type to the Protocol's Existential

 As mentioned in the [What would be a Regular Protocol](#what-would-be-a-regular-protocol?) section, the fifth example demonstrates how a pretty odd case would be handled.
 If you think about it, though, it’s not that different from constraining an associated type to its enclosing protocol - such as [SwiftUI’s ‘View’](https://developer.apple.com/documentation/swiftui/view).
 Furthermore, protocols such as the following one are currently allowed:
 ```swift